skeyan/skeyan/README.md

 #### 😄About Me
   I'm Eva, a software engineer.
   I'm based in New York, NY.
 I have a passion for interactive media and design!
-  I am looking for opportunities where I can expand my technical skills while contributing to social good.
+  I am looking for opportunities where I can deepen my technical skills while contributing to public good.
   Currently working as a Senior SWE.
   Some of my hobbies are roleplaying games, music, and illustrations.